carloshlopez/catarse_mercadopagos/README.md

 Configure the routes for your Catarse application.
 Add the following lines in the routes file (config/routes.rb):

-    mount CatarsePagosonline::Engine => "/", :as => "catarse_pagosonline"
+    mount CatarseMercadopagos::Engine => "/", :as => "catarse_mercadopagos"

 ### Configurations

 Create this configurations into Catarse database:

-    pagosonline_test,  pagosonline_key and pagosonline_account_id
+    mercadopagos_test,  mercadopagos_key and mercadopagos_account_id

-    pagosonline_test if "1" will be on test mode pagosonline_key you will find it in your pagosonline admin module pagosonline_account_id you'll get it from customer support
+    mercadopagos_test if "1" will be on test mode mercadopagos_key you will find it in your mercadopagos admin module mercadopagos_account_id you'll get it from customer support

 In Rails console, run this:

-    Configuration.create!(name: "pagosonline_test", value: "1")
+    Configuration.create!(name: "mercadopagos_test", value: "1")
-    Configuration.create!(name: "pagosonline_key", value: "sdf4fs34442")
+    Configuration.create!(name: "mercadopagos_key", value: "sdf4fs34442")
-    Configuration.create!(name: "pagosonline_account_id", value: "2222")
+    Configuration.create!(name: "mercadopagos_account_id", value: "2222")

   Currencies:
     "COP" -> default